-We have a full blown 2 and a 1/2 year old around here.
+Our 4th child is officially a full blown 2 and a 1/2 year old.
 A limit-testing, boundary-pushing, bedtime-delaying toddler.
 Interesting how much a toddler’s behavior tells you about human nature.

 - The desire to be in control, in charge.